The Potential of Liquorpheresis to Treat Leptomeningeal Disease

 Abstract

-Leptomeningeal disease (LMD) is a devastating sequela of many cancers with an extremely poor prognosis.
-Barriers to improving outcomes are related to the inability for many traditional therapies to effectively reach the cerebrospinal fluid (CSF) space within the central nervous system (CNS).
-Liquorpheresis is an emerging treatment modality specific to CSF pathologies, whose primary mechanism of action is direct targeted filtration of CSF content by neurosurgical access.
-In this review, we highlight the principles of liquorpheresis, and detail how LMD can be amenable to this for treatment.
-Further, we summarize the current in vitro and in vivo evidence supporting liquorpheresis as a feasible method to treat LMD and other CNS diseases, as well as describe its conceivable limitations.
+Leptomeningeal disease (LMD) is a devastating sequela of many cancers, with an extremely poor prognosis.
+Barriers to improving outcomes are related to the inability of many traditional therapies to effectively reach the cerebrospinal fluid (CSF) space within the central nervous system.
+Liquorpheresis is an emerging treatment modality specific to CSF diseases, the primary mechanism of action of which is direct targeted filtration of CSF content by neurosurgical access.
+In this review, we highlight the principles of liquorpheresis and detail how LMD can be amenable to this treatment.
+Further, we summarize the current in vitro and in vivo evidence supporting liquorpheresis as a feasible method to treat LMD and other central nervous system diseases as well as describe its conceivable limitations.

 Publication types